Guide for Wisconsin PrEP Providers

 This fact sheet provides information to health care providers and persons with HIV infection regarding public health services known as HIV Partner Services.
 During HIV Partner Services, infected persons are confidentially interviewed by skilled public health professionals to elicit information about their sex and drug using partners and social contacts in order to notify them confidentially of their possible exposure or potential risk.

-Wisconsin Statutes and Administrative Code Related to AIDS and HIV Infection P-44295 (PDF, 79 KB)
+Wisconsin Statutes and Administrative Code Related to HIV Infection and AIDS

 Revision to Wisconsin HIV Statutes Related to Act

 On April 21, 2010, 2009 Wisconsin Act 209 was signed into law.
 Act 209 eliminated the requirement for written informed consent for HIV testing by replacing it with a verbal consent process.
 This change will reduce the time and paperwork formerly associated with HIV testing and will encourage health care providers to routinely test in a variety of medical settings.
 Act 209 also simplifies legislative language and revises laws on disclosure of test results, discrimination, significant exposure, and HIV case reporting.